NeelBhatt/Docs-1/aspnet/aspnetcore/mvc/controllers/testing.md

 The second test verifies that when `ModelState` is valid, a new `BrainstormSession` is added (via the repository), and the method returns a `RedirectToActionResult` with the expected properties.
 Mocked calls that aren't called are normally ignored, but calling `Verifiable` at the end of the setup call allows it to be verified in the test.
 This is done with the call to `mockRepo.Verify`.

+> [!NOTE]
-Note: The Moq library used in this sample makes it easy to mix verifiable, or "strict", mocks with non-verifiable mocks (also called "loose" mocks or stubs).
+> The Moq library used in this sample makes it easy to mix verifiable, or "strict", mocks with non-verifiable mocks (also called "loose" mocks or stubs).
 Learn more about [customizing Mock behavior with Moq](https://github.com/Moq/moq4/wiki/Quickstart#customizing-mock-behavior).

 Another controller in the app displays information related to a particular brainstorming session.
 It includes some logic to deal with invalid id values: